You want to start a business. Now what? You need to know that the numbers work for your new idea.

 These questions can lead to mega intense spreadsheets and calculations, but we are going to keep it simple.
-You can easily test your business idea and answer the question, “Should I continue to research and work out details for this product/service.”
+You can easily test your business idea, see if your numbers work, and answer the question, “Should I continue to research and work out details for this product/service.”
 Please keep in mind that this calculation is a simple first start.
 Eventually you will need those fancy spreadsheets as they will dig into the nitty gritty details you will need to finalize your concepts and/or ideas.

 Let’s get started: